janethw/janethw/README.md

 1. **Recipeasy**: This Flask web app was developed to encourage parents and children to make delicious dishes and learn about food.
 It has a recipe finder function and a quiz for children.
 It is written in OOP using the Flask framework and a MySQL database.
 It both calls on an external API and implements API endpoints for the MySQL database.
 Additionally, it incorporates logging and unit testing. [https://github.com/janethw/Recipeasy]

 2. **Library**: This console webapp is written in Python and connects to a MySQL database.
 The front-end is the user console, which allows users to search for books, check them out and return them.
+Link to follow.

 3. **Quiz**: Quiz was my first collaborative build.
 It uses client-side technologies and built on CodePen. [https://codepen.io/jaylgee/pen/vYPrxep]